ArunavaKumar/Covid-19_Fine-grained_Sentiment_Analysis/README.md

 # Covid-19 Sentiment Analysis on Large-Scale Covid-19 Tweets using NLP and Deep Learning

-## Sentiment Analysis on Large-Scale Covid-19 Tweets using Hybrid Convolutional LSTM Based on Naïve Bayes Sentiment Modelling
+## Sentiment Analysis on Large-Scale Covid-19 Tweets using Hybrid Convolutional LSTM Based on Naïve Bayes Sentiment Modeling